-Three times during the semester (but by March 25th), each student will hand in (at the beginning of class) written reflections on that week's readings.
+Three times during the semester, each student will hand in (at the beginning of class) written reflections on that week's readings.
 These reflections (approx. 2-3 double spaced pages) should summarize briefly the main point of the week's readings and add in your own thoughts and questions.
 They are called "reflections" because they integrate your own reactions to the readings based on your experiences in the classroom.